Amnesia: The Bunker

 A Setting Built for Oppression

 Set during World War I, the game traps players in an underground military bunker after catastrophe has already ripped through it.
-You play as Henri Clément, a French soldier trying to survive and escape while a monster stalks the halls.
+You play as Henri Clément, a French soldier trying to survive and escape while a creature stalks the halls.

 The Monster as a System